Para canoe

-Australian Curtis McGrath celebrates his win in the men's VL3 va'a event at the Tokyo Paralympics.

-Paracanoe is canoeing for athletes with a range of physical disabilities.
+Para canoe is canoeing for athletes with a range of physical disabilities.
 The Paralympic version of the sport is governed by the International Canoe Federation (ICF), and a va'a-specific variant is governed by the International Va'a Federation (IVF).

-A meeting of the International Paralympic Committee in Guangzhou, China in 2010 decided to add paracanoe to the Paralympic programme.
-As a result, paracanoe debuted at the Rio 2016 Summer Paralympics where single kayak races were contested.
+The first Para canoe racing event was held in Dartmouth, Canada in 2009 at the Canoe Sprint World Championship.
+A meeting of the International Paralympic Committee Governing Board in Guangzhou, China in 2010 decided to add Para canoe to the Paralympic programme.
+As a result, Para canoe debuted at the Rio 2016 Summer Paralympics where single kayak races were contested.
+Tokyo 2020 Paralympic Games marked the debut of va’a, competing in three medal events, two for men and one for women, hosting 9 races.

 Equipment

-The two main types of paracanoe boat are kayaks (K), with a double-blade paddle, and outrigger canoes called va'as (V) where the paddler has a second hull as a support float and uses a single blade paddle with a T-top handle.
+The two main types of Para canoe boat are kayaks (K), with a double-blade paddle, and outrigger canoes called va'as (V) where the paddler has a second hull as a support float and uses a single blade paddle with a T-top handle.

-ICF paracanoe
+ICF Para canoe

 Classification

-In the single kayak, there are three event classifications (linked to different levels of mobility impairment) for both men and women:
+In the single kayak, there are three event classifications (linked to different levels of mobility impairment) for both men and women.
+Both kayak and va’a have three different classes with KL1, KL2, KL3.
+For safety purposes, athletes are not allowed to be attached to the boat, and adaptation can be made to seats, sockets and grip to aid athletes get a better grip of the canoe.